WHERE I PLAY

 Church Services/Bible Studies

 Sometimes I’m contributing to a Sunday Morning Service with songs at various places in the Order of Service.
 (Call to Worship, Offertory, before or after a Sermon, Communion, Benediction.)
-It varies and there’s lots of latitude as to how I can fit in.
-There are a few occasions where the pastor says “You’re the sermon this morning.”
-Almost a mini-concert.
-At those times I try very hard to make sure people will still feel like they “came to church” when they’d normally be expecting a full message.
+It varies from place to place and there’s lots of latitude as to how I can fit in.
+There are a few occasions where the pastor says “Bob, you’re the sermon this morning.”
+In effect, almost a mini-concert.
+At those times, I try very hard to make sure people will still feel like they “came to church” when they’d normally be expecting a full message.

 There are also situations when I’m not only the “special music” guest musician but I’m also leading congregational singing.
+On some occasions, I’m pinch-hitting for the worship team.
 I absolutely love doing this.
 It can be a great change of pace for people to hear themselves, along with their neighbors, singing to a solo acoustic guitar.
 Most often I like to revisit some of the classics from the Jesus Music era and this delights those who might not hear those songs as much anymore.
 And “the kids” get a brief musical glimpse at the songs that fueled the Jesus People revival.

-“You mean you’ll come to sing at my house?”
+“You mean you’ll come to sing at my house, Bob?”
 Almost all the time, the answer is a resounding “Yes!”

 Colleges/Universities … and Choirs!